Pygmy peoples: Short stature

 Various theories have been proposed to explain the short stature of pygmies.
 Some studies suggest that it could be related to adaptation to low ultraviolet light levels in rainforests.
 This might mean that relatively little vitamin D can be made in human skin, thereby limiting calcium uptake from the diet for bone growth and maintenance and leading to the evolution of the small skeletal size.

-Other explanations include lack of food in the rainforest environment, low calcium levels in the soil, the need to move through dense jungle, adaptation to heat and humidity, and as an association with rapid reproductive maturation under conditions of early mortality.
+Other explanations attribute pygmism to lack of food in the rainforest environment, low calcium levels in the soil, the need to move through dense jungle, adaptation to heat and humidity, or as an association with rapid reproductive maturation under conditions of early mortality.
 Other evidence points towards unusually low levels of expression of the genes encoding the growth hormone receptor and growth hormone compared to the related tribal groups, associated with low serum levels of insulin-like growth factor 1 and short stature.

+Life expectancy

+Pygmy populations have an average life expectancy of 49 years.
+This varies among the populations, with others, such as the Bayaka, having an average life expectancy of 24 years.
+The high mortality rates are due to poor nutrition, lack of medical care, extreme poverty, and attacks from armed hunters.
+Studies have also linked this to low survival to adulthood, with 30% to 50% of the children reaching adulthood.

 Africa

 African Pygmies live in several ethnic groups in Rwanda, Burundi, Uganda, Democratic Republic of the Congo, Republic of the Congo (ROC), Central African Republic, Cameroon, Equatorial Guinea, Gabon, Angola, Botswana, Namibia, Madagascar, and Zambia.
 There are at least a dozen pygmy groups, sometimes unrelated to each other.
 The best known are the Mbenga (Aka and Baka) of the western Congo Basin, who speak Bantu and Ubangian languages; the Mbuti (Efe etc.) of the Ituri Rainforest, who speak Bantu and Central Sudanic languages, and the Twa of the African Great Lakes, who speak Bantu Rundi and Kiga.
 Most pygmy communities are partially hunter-gatherers, living partially but not exclusively on the wild products of their environment.
 They trade with neighbouring farmers to acquire cultivated foods and other material items; no group lives deep in the forest without access to agricultural products.
 It is estimated that there are between 250,000 and 600,000 Pygmies living in the Congo rainforest.
 However, although Pygmies are thought of as forest people, the groups called Twa may live in open swamp or desert.

 Distribution of Pygmies and their languages according to Bahuchet (2006).
 The southern Twa are not shown.